Skip to main content

 Here’s Where reAlpha Changes the Math

-When you purchase through a reAlpha real estate company, you may be eligible to receive up to 1% of the home’s purchase price back at closing.
+When you purchase through a reAlpha real estate platform, you may be eligible to receive cash back at closing.

-If you also finance through reAlpha Mortgage, that benefit can increase to up to 1.5% back - helping offset upfront closing costs without changing your loan terms or monthly payment.
+If you also finance through reAlpha’s mortgage brokerage brokerage, that benefit can increase to up to 1.5% cash back at closing when you bundle your agent and mortgage through reAlpha - helping offset upfront closing costs without changing your loan terms or monthly payment.

 That’s reduced cash-to-close.